 Well, I'm not talking about poking around the whole track in 2nd gear or anything.
 There's a definite bell curve to my pace over the course of a track day though.
 First session usually has a slow sighting lap, so you only end up with 2-3 hot laps, and the brain and body is warming up.
 Session or two after that I'm starting to get in the groove and probably 3-4 seconds off my previous pace.
 Next 2-3 session in the middle of the day I'll try to really push, and (hopefully) pick up a few seconds from my last outting.
 Then the last session or two I'm usually starting to run out of steam and I'll back off a little and work on body position, or just being smoother, etc.

 Progress has been slow though, so maybe I need to go out there and just start bombing it from the get go.
+To view links or images in this forum your post count must be 5 or greater.
+You currently have 0 posts.

 The times that I do that though, I'll either start making a ton of mistakes, or I'll go way faster, and have no idea why.
 There's one specific time I can think of where I dropped like 3 seconds following a control rider, but I have no idea what I did different and couldn't repeat it, I was just so totally focused on staying pinned as close to the back of him as I could.
 He also said something dickish when we were talking before we went out like "Yeah, well maybe this just isn't for you" and I was absolutely determined to stay right on his ass.